The team are well established, student focussed and highly effective in providing support to all customers maximising success rates.

 Where to collect

-Unless otherwise specified, certificates are available from the receptions at the Waterfront, Dewsbury, and Engineering centres depending on your place of study.
+Unless otherwise specified, certificates are available from the receptions at the Waterfront, Engineering and Springfield Sixth Form centre depending on your place of study.
 Once you have been notified that you have a certificate to collect please bring your student card or other form of photo ID to the relevant centre reception between 8:30am – 4:30pm.

 Posting out certificates